Name of Hungary: Endonym of the ethnic group and country

 The Hungarian endonym is Magyar, which is derived from Old Hungarian Mogyër.
 The name is derived from Magyeri of the 9th or 10th century (contemporarily Mëgyër), one of the 7 major semi-nomadic Hungarian tribes (the others being the Nyék, Tarján, Jenő, Kér, Keszi, and Kürt-Gyarmat), which dominated the others after the ascension of one of its members, namely Árpád, and his subsequent dynasty.
 The tribal name Megyer became Magyar in reference to the Hungarian people as a whole.
 There are many hypotheses on the origin of this name.
-The accepted is that the first element Magy derives from Proto-Ugric *mäńć- ("man", "person"), which is also found in the name of the Mansi (mäńćī, mańśi, and måńś).
-The second element eri ("man", "men", and "lineage") survives in Hungarian férj ("husband") and is cognate with Mari erge ("son") and Finnish archaic yrkä ("young man").
+The first element Magy is connected to the ethnonym of the Mansi (mäńćī, mańśi, and måńś), but no Proto-Ugric form can be reconstructed due to irregular vowel correspondences.
+The second element eri ("man", "men", and "lineage") is also of unclear origin; it was formerly considered to be cognate with Mari erge ("son") and Finnish archaic yrkä ("young man"), but this proposal has been rejected in more recent research.